johat/style-guide/README.md

 <a name="structure-top-level"><a>
 ### 2.2 Use A Top Level Folder For Project Specific Assets

 All of a project's assets should exist in a folder named after the project.
-For example, if your project is named 'Generic Shooter', _all_ of it's content should exist in `Content/GenericShooter`.
+For example, if your project is named 'My Game', _all_ of it's content should exist in `Content/MyGame`.

 > The `Developers` folder is not for assets that your project relies on and therefore is not project specific.
 See [Developer Folders](#2.3) for details about this.